 Finally, compliance and access to properly licensed music needs to be easy and centralized.
 If there is any confusion about what music is allowed to be played at each location or where to find playlists that are covered with the blanket license, there are opportunities for very costly accidents.

-Businesses who want to stream music face many decisions, hurdles, and costs.
-It’s no surprise then that more and more companies are turning to B2B music services that help maintain compliance easily and affordably.
+Businesses who want to stream music face many decisions and costs.
+It’s no surprise that more and more companies are turning to B2B music services that help maintain compliance easily and affordably.

 These monthly services will cost between $16-$40 per location and provide a sense of security against compliance issues and monthly reporting, as well as an abundant catalog of music for businesses to use as background music.
 These services usually handle the music licensing paperwork on your behalf, but we recommend asking your provider for letters of license verification.